data-fair/app-charts/README.md

 ## DataFair application specificity

 A DataFair application is mostly like any Web application.
 You can consume DataFair APIs from any framework for example.
 But for a seamless integration and multi-configuration management by DataFair you need to respect a few conventions.
 The following sections are a focus on the files that implement these conventions.

+#### nuxt.config.js

+The configuration file for the Nuxt framework.
+The important part for DataFair is the presence of the meta properties "title" and "description".

 #### static/config-schema.json